appium/python-client/README.md

 #### MultiAction/TouchAction to W3C actions

-On UIA2, some elements can be handled with `touch` pointer action instead of the default `mouse` pointer action in the Selenium Python client.
+Some elements can be handled with `touch` pointer action instead of the default `mouse` pointer action in the Selenium Python client.
 For example, the below action builder is to replace the default one with the `touch` pointer action.

 ```python